 Graduated from Dalian Maritime University with Master degree in Marine Engineering.

-Lingfeng Han
+Lingfeng HAN

 Lingfeng Han started his career from Hong Kong Ocean Tramping Company limited as Engine Cadet, after graduated from Ji Mei university in year 1993.
 He studied for a MSc of Marine Engineering at the University of Strathclyde in 2004, after his last sailing command as Class 1 Marine Chief Engineer in 2003.
 He then worked for various international companies in senior management roles including V. Ships UK Ltd, Seapeak (ex-Teekay LNG), Flex LNG and IMC Ship Management.